 High School English Educator

-In order to better prepare youth for the global workforce, high school classes in Malawi are taught in English.
+To better prepare youth for global work, high school classes in Malawi are taught in English.
 Thus, the stronger a student's command of English, the better chance they have to succeed academically in any subject.
-We invite you to work alongside partners in Malawi to support the youth education by serving as a High School English Educator.
+We invite you to work alongside partners in Malawi to support youth education by serving as a High School English Educator.

-In this role, you and your local colleagues will challenge your students to think critically and creatively and strengthen their command of the English language through classes that incorporate innovative techniques and interactive facilitation.
+In this role, you and your Malawian colleagues will challenge your students to think critically and creatively and strengthen their command of the English language through classes that incorporate interactive techniques and facilitation.
 You will also collaborate on innovative teaching practices with your fellow educators through model teaching and mutual peer observation of general and English teaching skills.
-You will also co-plan and co-train teachers to use social-emotional learning skills in their classes, helping to foster a positive, student-centered learning environment in the entire school.
+You will also collaborate with teachers to focus on social-emotional learning skills in their classes, helping to foster a positive, student-centered learning environment in the entire school.

-After class, you and your fellow teachers will support clubs and extracurricular initiatives, such as creating a school library or promoting parent-educator collaboration.
+After class, you and your fellow teachers will support clubs (English clubs, debate clubs, newspaper clubs, etc.) and other extracurricular initiatives, such as creating a school library or promoting parent-educator collaboration.
 And you will promote the love of reading not only in your school, but also in the home, community, and with your village leaders.
 High School English Educators in Malawi will also have numerous opportunities to collaborate with Malawian counterparts to engage and empower girls in academic achievement, goal setting, and gender norms through dynamic clubs and camps.

 Due to the prevalence of HIV amongst youth in Malawi and the continuing COVID-19 pandemic, all Volunteers are trained on activities to support HIV and COVID-19 prevention and are expected to implement these activities during their Peace Corps service.